All About ATV Tires

-Look for medium depth tread that’s less than an inch.
+Look for medium-depth tread that’s less than an inch.
 These tires are great for year-round use on non-extreme conditions, but they don’t perform well in mud or snow.
-Consider investing in ATV tire chains, or prepare to purchase separate tires for those applications as needed.
+Consider investing in ATV tire chains or prepare to purchase separate tires for those applications as needed.

-These tires feature a lower profile and an aggressive, uniform tread pattern to provide grip while maximizing surface contact.
+These tires feature a lower profile with an aggressive, uniform tread pattern to provide grip while maximizing surface contact.
 You’re looking for speed and consistent cornering, handling, and control capabilities, which requires stiff knobs and wide spaced treads for bite and cleanout.
 These tires will be more flexible, but that means they’ll wear out faster.

-Look for heavy duty tires with strong treads and high ply ratings.
+Look for heavy-duty tires with strong treads and high ply ratings.
 You’ll need extra durable tires with more lugs on the shoulder and a tighter tread pattern to increase your contact with the surfaces you’ll be encountering.
 Seek deep, angled groove designs for extra grip on rocks.

 Mud and Snow

 For looser terrain, wide, deep treads are a necessity.
 These tires are not good on hard surfaces like pavement or hardpack, and they’re not for turf.
 Tread depth should be between 1 to 1.5 inches with large, deep lugs that look like shovels.
-Rubber on this type will be much stiffer.
+Rubber of this type will be much stiffer.
 If you need extra grip, consider ATV tire chains.

 ATV Tire Sizing